shijl0925/python-sonarqube-api/README.rst

 =============

 * This package is compatible Python versions 2.7, 3.3+.
-* Tested with SonarQube v7.9.x Community Edition and SonarCloud Server.
+* Tested with SonarQube Community Edition 7.9.x LTS and SonarCloud Server.

 Usage
 =====